Table of contents

-Transactional emails are the ones that you receive right after signing up for a new service, or upgrading to a new plan, and so on.
+Transactional emails are the ones that you receive right after signing up for a new service, upgrading to a new plan, and so on.
+These emails can be easily assembled and scheduled using an email template creator, which will save you a ton of time.
 Basically, these are emails triggered by a certain interaction between the user and your app.

-More often than not, transactional emails are treated like a necessary notice and companies would not put much effort in creating a dialogue with the customer.
-These emails often lack the aesthetic appeal of the website and the newsletters and deliver an inconsistent customer experience - that's a shame.
+More often than not, transactional emails are treated as necessary notice and companies would not put much effort into creating a dialogue with the customer.

-Contrary to this popular practice, transactional emails can be used as a powerful weapon to foster a dialogue with customers.
+But contrary to popular belief, transactional emails can be used as a powerful weapon to foster a dialogue with customers.
 If we look at email open rates, these emails do better than all other emails, says an Experian report.
 The reason is that people actually want to receive these emails – for instance, they want to know if an upgrade went through or not.
 Asking the right feedback question in these emails will certainly get good responses.

 Viking does a great job at it by asking users to rate their delivery right after they have delivered a product:

 In situations when you do not have a question to ask, it’s a good idea to give your users a very easy way of getting in touch with you.
-Buffer does it neatly:
+Take a cue from Buffer.

 Interestingly, the peak-end rule states that ‘our memory of past experience does not correspond to an average level of positive or negative feelings but to the most extreme point and the end of the episode’.

 When a user does something significant: signs up, upgrades to or exits a plan, and so on.
-You can send them a quick one-liner question or a short multiple choice question.
-The key is to gain an insight at the right time without burdening them with too many questions.
+You can send them a quick one-liner question or a short multiple-choice question.
+The key is to gain insights about their product usability at the right time without burdening them with too many questions.

-These boards allow users to create feedback posts which can be upvoted or commented by other users.
-Top posts that have been upvoted or highly commented can help you discover what the majority of your users need.
+Suggestion boards allow users (customers) to create feedback posts that can be upvoted or commented on by other users.
+Top posts that have been upvoted or highly commented on can help you discover what the majority of your users need.

 The best thing about suggestion boards is that ideas that had been suggested by some customers became popular ideas among others who hadn’t thought of the benefits those ideas could bring.